foundersandcoders/our-site-v1-DEFUNCT/_harp/apply/_apply.md

   You can expect to hear from us within 14 days of the application closing date.

 <h2 align='center'>COURSE PREREQUISITES<h2>
-<h3> If you want to be accepted, you want to at least make sure you complete these three steps before the application closing date.</h3>
+<h3> In order for your application to be considered, you should make sure you complete these three steps before the application closing date.</h3>
 ### 1)

   If you have not done any programming before, then you will probably need to allow yourself a minimum of 100 hours on Front End Development on http://www.freecodecamp.com/ before you are ready to tackle Codewars.